Sign up for Earth Day News, Parade Workshop sign-ups, & Film Fest code

 Parade assembles at the library at 11am on the 26th.
 Parade route goes down North Beach Rd to Emmanuel Episcopal Labyrinth and the Eco Fair.

-Community Dance and Drumming w Hayley Shannon and Raven Borsey (Lummi) 1:30.
+Community Dance and Drumming w Hayley Shannon and Friends 1:30 at Waterfront Park (or Odd Fellows if raining).

 01/12